Skip to main content

 Investing involves risk of loss.

-Founded in 2015, Trade Republic is a discount broker based in Berlin, Germany.
-It focuses on five types of financial assets: stocks, ETFs, bonds, cryptocurrencies, and derivatives.
-Stocks and ETFs can be traded daily from 7:30 to 23:00 CET, crypto 24/7, and derivatives from 8:00 to 22:00 CET.
+Founded in 2015, Trade Republic is a Berlin-based neobroker operating as a fully licensed German bank, now with over 10 million customers across 18 European countries and more than €150 billion in customer assets.
+It offers five asset classes: stocks, ETFs, bonds, cryptocurrencies, and derivatives.
+Stocks and ETFs trade daily from 7:30 to 23:00 CET, crypto 24/7, and derivatives from 8:00 to 22:00 CET.

 Trade Republic app